JinDev627/MasterOfLegend/README.md

     1. Sign in using Metamask, Coinbase Wallet, TrustWallet, SafePal
     2. Read ERC1155 tokens from user's wallet
-    3. Read metadata from the token ID
+    3. Read metadata from the token IDs
     4. List all tokens in Unity project
     5. Write Firebase Unity WebGL library (Firebase don't provide package for the Unity's WebGL platform)